isc-projects/bind9/doc/notes/notes-9.18.11.rst

 Removed Features
 ~~~~~~~~~~~~~~~~

-- The Differentiated Services Code Point (DSCP) feature in BIND
+- The Differentiated Services Code Point (DSCP) feature in BIND has been
-  has been non-operational since the new Network Manager was introduced
+  non-operational since the new Network Manager was introduced in BIND
-  in BIND 9.16.
-It is now marked as obsolete, and vestigial code
+  9.16.
+It is now marked as obsolete, and vestigial code implementing it
-  implementing it has been removed.
-Configuring DSCP values in
+  has been removed.
+Configuring DSCP values in ``named.conf`` now causes
-  ``named.conf`` will cause a warning to be logged. :gl:`#3773`
+  a warning to be logged. :gl:`#3773`

 Feature Changes
 ~~~~~~~~~~~~~~~